The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: The anarchy-stability trade-off in congestion games

-Then, the local incentive mechanism $\opt{T}$ defined as $\opt{T}(b_j)(x)=\opt{F}_j(x)-b_j(x)$, $j=1,\dots,m$, achieves price of anarchy ${\rm PoA}(\opt{T})=1/\opt{\rho}\leq {\rm PoA}^*$ and price of stability ${\rm PoS}(\opt{T}) \leq 1/\opt{\gamma}$. \end{theorem} The proof is presented in Appendix~\ref{proof:upperbound}.
-The optimization problem in Equation~(\ref{bilp:upperbound_finite}) is a bilinear program with a single bilinearity, since $\kappa$ is multiplied with $F$ in the final set of constraints.
-Such programs can be solved efficiently using the method of bisections, which involves solving a finite number of linear programs for appropriate guesses of the value $\opt{\kappa}$.
+where we define $\mc{I}(n)$ as in \eqref{eq:In}, and $b_j(0)=F_j(0)=F_j(n+1)=0$.
+Then, the local taxation rule $\opt{T}$ defined as $\opt{T}(b_j)(x)=\opt{F}_j(x)-b_j(x)$, $j=1,\dots,m$, achieves Price of Anarchy ${\rm PoA}(\mc{G}^n_{\opt{T}})=1/\opt{\rho}\leq \bar{\Pi}$ and Price of Stability ${\rm PoS}(\mc{G}^n_{\opt{T}}) \leq 1/\opt{\gamma}$. \end{theorem} The proof is presented in \ref{proof:upperbound}, and amounts to reformulating the problem of computing the local taxation rule that optimizes the smoothness bound in Proposition \ref{prop:smoothness_argument} as a tractable optimization problem.
+The optimization problem in \eqref{bilp:upperbound_finite} is a bilinear program with a single bilinearity, since $\kappa$ is multiplied with $F$ in the final set of constraints.
+Such programs can be solved efficiently using, e.g., the method of bisections, which involves solving a finite number of linear programs for appropriate guesses of the value $\opt{\kappa}$.

-A possible interpretation of the above result is that the incentive mechanism $\opt{T}$ guarantees that every game $G\in\mc{G}$ has at least one pure Nash equilibrium with social cost at most $1/\opt{\gamma}$ times greater than ${\rm MinCost}(G)$.
-This equilibrium may not represent the best performing equilibrium of $G$, so this is only an upper bound on the price of stability, in general.
-Recall from the proof of Proposition~\ref{prop:smoothness_argument} that our upper bound also applies to the efficiency of any pure Nash equilibrium that has potential less than or equal to the potential at the optimum.
-Note that the potential minimizer of the game is one such pure Nash equilibrium.
-Thus, the upper bound on the price of stability metric we have derived also applies to the \emph{price of stochastic anarchy}~\cite{chung2008price}, which measures the worst case ratio between the system cost at the potential minimizer and the system cost at optimum.
-We continue our discussion on the price of stochastic anarchy in Section~\ref{sec:discussion}.
+A possible interpretation of the above result is that the local rule $\opt{T}$ guarantees that every game $G\in\mc{G}^n_{\opt{T}}$ has at least one pure Nash equilibrium with social cost at most $1/\opt{\gamma}$ times greater than ${\rm MinCost}(G)$.
+Recall from the proof of Proposition \ref{prop:smoothness_argument} that this equilibrium may not represent the best performing equilibrium of $G$, so this represents an upper bound on the Price of Stability, in general.